maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_y_axis_12](./images/build/frame/attach_endstoppers_y_axis_12.jpg)

-One black and one red 0.75 mm^2 cable were cut out at a length so that they reached from the Y-axis max end-stop and through the 900 mm aluminium profile of the upper frame to the front of the CNC machine.
+One black and one red 0.75 mm^2 wire (**E03**) were cut out at a length so that they reached from the Y-axis end-stop (+) and through the 900 mm aluminium profile of the upper frame to the front of the CNC machine.

 ![attach_endstoppers_y_axis_13](./images/build/frame/attach_endstoppers_y_axis_13.jpg)